idank/holykeebs-docs/troubleshooting/index.md

 1. Look at the controller sockets from under the PCB.
 Check they are all fully soldered.
 1. Do the same for the top side of the controller.

+## Split Side Is Not Working

+It's possible one of the controllers is faulty.
+A common cause is that the keyboard was powered, and you connected / disconnected the TRRS cable, which can cause shorts at the controller GPIO pins.

+1. Unpower the keyboard and disconnect the halves.
+1. Connect each side separately, if they work independently then try a different TRRS cable.
+Check that the TRRS jack is soldered properly.
+1. Try swapping the controllers between the sides.

+## Trackball Is Skipping

+This happens on split keyboards with Sea Picros when only the master side is connected.
+Unpower it, connect the halves, and try again.